jpanakkal22/cycle_tracker/README.md

 ![Cycle Tracker](/public/assets/Tracker.PNG)

 ## Description
 Cycle Tracker is a full stack application that allows users to sign up and login to access the application where they can keep track of their rides.
-The applicatioon utilizes CRUD methods where a user can create entries of the miles and duration of their rides.
-A table is displayed that reads all their entries from a database, and a user also has the ability to edit the table by updating miles and duration entries as well as deleting them.
+The application utilizes CRUD methods where a user can create entries of their rides.
+A table is displayed that reads all their data from a database, and a user also has the ability to edit the table by updating miles and duration entries as well as deleting them.
 Total stats are calculated and displayed.

 ## Table of Contents